mushfiqk47/webtofigm/README.md

 1. Open Chrome and go to `chrome://extensions`.
 2. Enable **Developer Mode** (top right toggle).
 3. Click **Load unpacked**.
-4. Select the `dist/extension` folder (or `chrome-extension` folder depending on build output).
+4. Select the `chrome-extension` folder in this project.
-5. Pin the "HTML to Figma" extension to your toolbar.
+5. Pin the "Web to Figma" extension to your toolbar.

 ### 3. Setup Figma Plugin
 1. Open Figma Desktop App.